uchilaka/docs/install.md

 The easiest way to get up-and-running with Directus is with our [combined release](https://github.com/directus/directus), which includes the [Directus API](https://github.com/directus/api), the [Directus Application](https://github.com/directus/app), and all required dependencies.
 Check that your server meets the requirements, install Directus, and then configure it with the installer.

 ::: warning Legacy Upgrades
 Directus 7 is a major release with significant breaking changes from previous versions.
 Therefore there is no automated way to migrate your settings and configuration from v6 to v7.
 However, because Directus stores your content as pure SQL, that data is always portable between versions.
+[Learn More About Legacy Upgrades](/legacy-upgrades.md)
 :::

 ## Requirements